open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 __Tip__ -- Save (Control+S or the 'Save' button from the main tool bar) your experiment often!
 In the unfortunate (and unlikely) event of data loss, you will often be able to recover your work from the back-ups that are created automatically, by default, every 10 minutes (Menu → Tools → Open backup folder).

 __Tip__ -- Deleted items are still available in the 'Unused items' bin, until you select 'Permanently delete unused items' in the 'Unused items' tab.
-You can re-add deleted items to a `sequence` using the 'Append existing item' button (%FigAppendExisting).
+You can re-add deleted items to a `sequence` by dragging it out of the 'Unused items' bin to somewhere in your experiment branch.

 __Tip__ -- %FigExperimentStructure schematically shows the structure of the experiment that you will create.
 If you get confused during the tutorial, you can refer to %FigExperimentStructure to see where you are.